aalto-grades/aalto-grades/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated documentation
 - [ ] My changes to the UI are in accordance with the [design guidelines]( https://github.com/aalto-grades/base-repository/wiki/Design-Guidelines)
-- [ ] I have updated translation keys for all languages
+- [ ] I have updated translation keys of all languages and translated new strings to the best of my ability
 - [ ] I have marked all new files with the correct [license]( https://github.com/aalto-grades/base-repository/wiki/Licensing-Guidelines)